MicrosoftDocs/fabric-docs/docs/data-warehouse/visual-query-editor.md

 ## Limitations with Visual query editor

-- You can only write DQL (not DDL or DML).
+- In the visual query editor, you can only run DQL (Data Query Language) or read-only [SELECT](/sql/t-sql/queries/select-transact-sql?view=fabric&preserve-view=true) statements.
+DDL or DML are not supported.

 ## Next steps